John Hinckley Jr.: Treatment

 In 2003, Hinckley, for the first time, received judicial approval for a release proposal: six local day visits under the supervision of his parents and, upon the successful completion and evaluation of those day visits, two local overnight visits under parental supervision.
 On June 17, 2009, Judge Friedman ruled that Hinckley would be permitted to visit his mother for a dozen visits of 10 days at a time, rather than six, to spend more time outside of the hospital, and to have a driver's license.
 The court ordered that Hinckley be required to carry a GPS-enabled cell phone to track him whenever he was outside of his parents' home.
 He was prohibited from speaking with the news media.
 Prosecutors objected to this ruling, saying that Hinckley was still a danger to others and had unhealthy and inappropriate thoughts about women.
 Hinckley had recorded a song, "Ballad of an Outlaw", which the prosecutors claimed was "reflecting suicide and lawlessness".

 On March 29, 2011, the day before the 30th anniversary of the assassination attempt, Hinckley's attorney filed a court petition requesting more freedom for his client, including additional unsupervised visits to the Virginia home of Hinckley's mother, Jo Ann.
-On November 30, 2011, a hearing in Washington was held to consider whether he could live full-time outside the hospital.
-The Justice Department opposed this, stating that Hinckley still poses a danger to the public.
+On November 30, a hearing in Washington was held to consider whether he could live full-time outside the hospital.
+The Justice Department opposed this, stating that Hinckley still posed a danger to the public.
 Justice Department counsel argued that Hinckley had been known to deceive his doctors in the past.
 By December 2013, the court ordered that visits be extended to his mother, who lives near Williamsburg.
 Hinckley was permitted up to eight 17-day visits, with evaluation after the completion of each one.

+Hinckley has been prescribed sertraline (Zoloft) and risperidone (Risperdal).